effectfully/OTT/readme.md

 ## A final remark

 Note that it's a library and not a formalization, since termination and positivity checkers are disabled.
-There are also several postulates (as well as in original OTT), but nothing unexpected:
+There are also several postulates (as well as in the original OTT), but nothing unexpected:

 ```
 postulate